hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And new-laid eggs we've seen a month before
 >
-> There's wheaten bread from 'tatoes sold in shops,
+> There's wheaten bread from potatoes sold in shops,
 >
 > And real Intire made sans malt or hops:
 >